Sharon A. Ohayon

 Prior to being admitted to the Alberta bar in 2009, Sharon earned her B. Comm. with Distinction (2005) and her LL.B.
 (2008) from the University of Alberta.

 Outside of work, Sharon curls, does pottery, and sits on the board of the Granite University Sunday Curling League.
 She is also an avid traveler, an amateur photographer and a dinosaur enthusiast.
-Some of Sharon's recent travels include Antarctica, Israel, Scotland, Macedonia, Argentina, and Portland.
+Some of Sharon's travels include Antarctica, Israel, Spain, Macedonia, New Zealand, Argentina, and New York City.